bianca9901/Realtime-Chat/README.md

 ## Note

 This application uses Google OAuth for authentication.
-Due to the nature of this authentication mechanism, only users with email addresses I manually add to the authentication configuration can access the application.
+Due to the nature of this authentication mechanism, only users with email addresses I manually add to the authentication configuration can use the features of the application.
 Therefore, a deployed version of the application is not provided.

 However, you can still run the application locally for development purposes.
 Follow the steps below to set it up.
 Note that if you plan to deploy the application yourself, you will need to configure Google OAuth accordingly.

-## How To Use
+## How To Use In Local Development

 Follow these steps to get started with the project: